janohirmas/EcoLabels_experiment/bugs_and_improvements.md

 > Questionnaire: progress bar moves together with autocomplete dropdown menu.
 It should flow over it without the progress bar moving anywhere

-> Infographic: when Next button appears on Slide 3, the dots stop working (cannot switch slide with them anymore).
-Probably something to do with the placing of the button.